 Methodology

 This report is based on participatory methodology, based on the information and experiences of persons with disabilities in Indonesia.
-The main information of data collected through the Focus Group Discussion (FGD) with the a diverse group of persons with disabilities including under-represented groups such as persons with intellectual disabilites, Deaf persons, persons with psychosocial disabilites and persons with leprosy, conducted by ASEAN Disability Forum (ADF) in Jakarta on 3rd March 2020.
+The main information of data collected through the Focus Group Discussion (FGD) with the a diverse group of persons with disabilities including under-represented groups such as persons with intellectual disabilities, Deaf persons, persons with psychosocial disabilities and persons with leprosy, conducted by ASEAN Disability Forum (ADF) in Jakarta on 3rd March 2020.
 The FGD aimed to collect data and information for research or report on the implementation of SDGs and CRPD in Indonesia on five aspects, namely 1) health and well-being; 2) quality of education; 3) gender equality; 4) decent work and employment; 5) Sustainability and Smart City.
-The participants ccomprised diverse groups of persons with disabilites including uunderrepresented groups of persons with disabilities including persons with Deafblindness, Leprosy, women with disabilities, persons with intellectual disabilities, and psychosocial disabilities.
+The participants comprised diverse groups of persons with disabilities including underrepresented groups of persons with disabilities including persons with Deafblindness, Leprosy, women with disabilities, persons with intellectual disabilities, and psychosocial disabilities.

 They represent these organizations: